Desktop Metal: $179 Million Merger to $7 Million Sale

 | Province, LLC | UCC Financial Advisor | September 11, 2025 |

-Andrew Hinkelman of FTI Consulting served as Chief Restructuring Officer, bringing financial consulting expertise to manage the liquidation process.
+Andrew Hinkelman of FTI Consulting served as chief restructuring officer.
 Final fee applications were filed on October 21, 2025, with professional fee orders entered on November 17, 2025 and UCC counsel fee orders on December 10, 2025.

 Industry Context: 3D Printing Sector in 2025